MrBomber0x001/MrBomber0x001.github.io/aboutme.md

 - Understanding of OSI model and related protocols (`HTTP/HTTPs`,`TCP`, `UDP`, `DNS`, `ARP`, `FTP`, `SSH`, `TLS`), and good knowledge about networking tools like iptables, wireshark, tcpdump, and more.
 - Knowlege and Practice of (`WebRTC`, `WebSockets`, `RPC`, `gRPC`)
 - Understanding of `OIDC` and `OAuth 2.0` protocols.
-- Understanding of digital cryptography and cryptography essential concepts.

 ##### Projects